-Samsung S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price
+Samsung Galaxy S9 Unveiled: Flagship Device Promises Camera Experience Better Than iPhone X At A Cheaper Price

 — Samsung Mobile (@SamsungMobile) February 25, 2018

 Another notable thing about the latest flagship phones from Samsung is the lack of improvement in its assistance technology, Bixby.
-Apple, Google, and Amazon have been focusing on improving the features of their digital assistants, and while there were improvements in Bixby, in Samsung Galaxy S9 and S9 Plus, it’s still unable to compete with these companies.
+Apple, Google, and Amazon have been focusing on improving the features of their digital assistants, and while there were improvements in Bixby in Samsung Galaxy S9 and S9 Plus, it’s still unable to compete with these companies.